On this page

 Swift's concurrency system provides built-in support for writing asynchronous and parallel code in a structured way.
 For a detailed overview of the Swift concurrency system, refer to the Swift Programming Language Concurrency topic.

-While the considerations on this page broadly apply to using realm with Swift concurrency features, Realm Swift SDK version 10.39.0 adds support for actor-isolated realms.
-Actor-isolated realms support Swift concurrency features including:
+While the considerations on this page broadly apply to using realm with Swift concurrency features, Realm Swift SDK version 10.39.0 adds support for using Realm with Swift Actors.
+You can use Realm isolated to a single actor or use Realm across actors.

-This provides support for using realm in a MainActor and background actor context, and supersedes much of the advice on this page regarding concurrency considerations.
-For more information, refer to Actor-Isolated Realms - Swift SDK.
+Realm's actor support simplifies using Realm in a MainActor and background actor context, and supersedes much of the advice on this page regarding concurrency considerations.
+For more information, refer to Use Realm with Actors - Swift SDK.

 As you implement concurrency features in your app, consider this caveat about Realm's threading model and Swift concurrency threading behaviors.